riverford/durable-ref/README.md

 `value` also supports additional options (e.g to forward to storage and format implementations).

-You can obtain a URI to the reference
+You can obtain a URI of the reference
 ```clojure
 (dref/uri fred-ref)
 ;; =>